veronica320/Recursive-NPs/data/RNPC/tasks/README.md

 Each file:
-- `SPTE`: 30 examples of the Single-Premise Textual Entailment task.
+- `SPTE`: The Single-Premise Textual Entailment task.
+The label means whether the `premise` entails the `hypothesis`.
-- `MPTE`: 30 examples of the Mingle-Premise Textual Entailment task.
-Premise 1 and Premise 2 are concatenated in the `premise` column, separated by the a period and a whitespace.
+- `MPTE`: The Mingle-Premise Textual Entailment task.
+Premise 1 and Premise 2 are concatenated in the `premise` column, separated by the a period and a whitespace (`". "`).
+The label means whether they collectively entail the `hypothesis`.
-- `EPC`: 30 examples of the Event Plausibility Comparison task.
+- `EPC`: The Event Plausibility Comparison task.
+The label means whether the `second_event` is more/equally/less likely the `first_event`.